 If you have a spouse or certain legal dependents or siblings living in the home, or if the real property is Indian trust property, a lien will not be placed on the property.

-Medicaid will file a claim against the estate of a deceased client who received any benefits after age 54, or who resided in a nursing home or received Home and Community Based Services unless there is a surviving spouse or legal dependent.
+Medicaid will file a claim against the estate of a deceased member who received any benefits after age 54, or who resided in a nursing home or received Home and Community Based Services unless there is a surviving spouse or legal dependent.
 For more information about estate recovery and liens against property, call 1-800-694-3084.

-Most Medicaid clients are on the Passport to Health Managed Care Program.
+Most Medicaid members are on the Passport to Health Managed Care Program.
 If you’re on Passport, you are required to choose a primary care provider – your Passport provider.
 Once you choose, you will get a letter in the mail with the name of your Passport provider and their after-hours phone number.

 For most services, you must see your Passport provider or get their authorization before going to another provider or to the hospital for a non-emergency.
 If you don’t get your Passport provider’s okay or authorization, Medicaid may not pay and you may have to pay the bill.